chili-publish/grafx-documentation/docs/GraFx-Studio/concepts/connectors-media/index.md

 ![screenshot-full](damconnector03.png)

-In the end-user interface, the end-user will see the selected assets.
+In the end-user interface, the end-user will see the filtered assets.
 In this example, a category of smartphones:

 ![screenshot-full](damconnector04.png)